 Today I’m joining some blog friends in this post, hosted by Bre of Rooms For Rent.
 Be sure to scroll all the way down for more!
 While this Friendsgiving decor table setting looks lush, it’s sort of unlike me.
 There are no flowers!
 I decided to go with a natural theme and it all came from Trader Joes.
 They truly have the best flowers (and greenery) around that are reasonably priced.

 There are just three heirloom pumpkins, magnolia clippings and eucalyptus, along with lots of apples.
 I did tell you that there were no flowers, but I had a few peach hibiscus from my own garden. *TIP* – For a Friendsgiving decor table setting take ONE OF THESE and write your friends names on the apples for each place setting.
 I have those and was planning on doing just that, but with our current room remodeling situation I couldn’t get to them!

 While oranges, reds and yellows never make their way into my home, without a doubt with fruits and vegetables I make an exception!
-This Friendsgiving tablescape started with the massive vintage French copper confiture pan in the center of the table.
-This one below is ON SALE and it’s going to become a staple of your home!
+This Friendsgiving tablescape started with a massive copper confiture pan in the center of the table.

 The place settings are basic and took just a few minutes to put together.
 Clearly the centerpiece is the star and drapes across the table.
 Here’s how I put this Friendsgiving decor table setting look together…